Welcome to Aging Insight everybody. This is your host John Ross here live in the studio with Lisa Shoalmire. We’re here live. It’s Easter weekend.

 To continue reading the transcript from this podcast, click here to go to part 2!

-In this episode, John Ross and Lisa Shoalmire discuss a handful of storied from the bible that resonate still in today’s world of elder law and estate planning.
+In this episode, John Ross and Lisa Shoalmire discuss a handful of stories from the bible that resonates still in today’s world of elder law and estate planning.